What is Reverse Motion in Film?

 So, what is reverse motion in film?
 It’s the use of optical or an in-camera effect in which the scene plays out in reverse.
 Reverse motion is used for a variety of reasons.
 Specifically to showcase a comedic effect in which something is ‘Brought back to life.”

 It may also be used to show time-reversed compared to what’s happening in the rest of the world.
-Filmmakers find various reasons to incorporate reverse motion into the films they’re creating – it all really depends on their narrative.
+Filmmakers find various reasons to incorporate reverse motion into the films they’re creating, and it all depends on their narrative goals.
+The technique has deep roots in early cinema, closely connected to trick film techniques pioneered by filmmakers like Georges Méliès.
+Today, reverse motion is often combined with other practical effects to create sequences that feel impossible without relying entirely on CGI.